yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 ## A new Legend

-Finally, after over two decades, the Pokémon franchise implements a big change to gameplay on the recently released `Pokémon Legends: Arceus`.
+Finally, after over two decades, the Pokémon franchise diverges from its tired formula and implements a big change to gameplay in the recently released `Pokémon Legends: Arceus`.

-At the cost of graphical quality.
-But hey, there are worse looking games on the GameCube.
+All this at the cost of graphical fidelity.
+But hey, there are worse looking games... on the GameCube.

-This game release exposed several issues with yuzu, and has even helped fix long standing issues that affected many games.
+Apart from the disappointing graphics, this game's release exposed several issues with yuzu, and has even helped us fix long standing issues that affected many more games.

 [bunnei](https://github.com/bunnei) fixed a deadlock found in the code used to [migrate threads among the cores](https://github.com/yuzu-emu/yuzu/pull/7787), which caused some noteworthy softlocks present in `Pokémon Legends: Arceus`.